 When an individual struggles with drug use disorder, the brain becomes accustomed to the substance’s effects.
 Over time, the brain adapts and labels the feelings and state of mind that occur during drug use as “normal.”

 When an individual suddenly stops or reduces a drug use habit, the brain reacts and tries to adjust itself to the drug’s absence.
 This reaction can cause a significant fluctuation in the brain’s chemicals, which can lead to mental and physical health issues.
 Individuals may experience anxiety, depression, trembling, and excessive sweating.

 Withdrawal symptoms can take days to weeks, depending on the individual’s drug use and reactiveness of the body’s systems.

-How Do I Know if I Need a Drug and Alcohol Detox Center?
+How Do I Know If my Addiction Requires A Drug Detox Center?

 To determine if you or a loved one needs the support and assistance of a specialized drug detoxification center, reflect on the severity level of the drug use disorder.
 The more severe a drug use disorder is, the more individuals stand to benefit from medical treatment in a drug detox center.

 If an individual with a severe habit goes through an improper drug detox process, the withdrawal may be more difficult and pose greater risks to the patient’s health.
 Improper detox withdrawal symptoms can include severe pain, psychosis, and suicidal thoughts or actions.